 1. Add SEO to your Profile

 For you being a Linkedin user, it means that you have to bring out yourself and your talents in the profile to market yourself and the skills you have.
-This is possible only if you have a strong SEO with your strong profile to get found easily on Linkedin network and get noticed about you and your profession.
+This is possible only if you have a strong SEO with your strong profile to get found easily on the Linkedin network and get noticed about you and your profession.

 - Provide particular and correct keywords throughout your profile with inclusion in your recommendations and endorsements, but don’t overuse it.
-Have your job titles keyword optimized, which means add your job qualification with few relevant keywords.
-After this you can rate your Linkedin profile against other profiles with the same or closed keywords on Linkedin search.
+Have your job titles keyword optimized, which means to add your job qualification with few relevant keywords.
+After this, you can rate your Linkedin profile against other profiles with the same or closed keywords on Linkedin search.

 - Participate in relevant groups and have good group memberships.
-Google crawls the group title on your profile and know about you through that group and this also makes your profile better with keywords.
+Google crawls the group title on your profile and knows about you through that group and this also makes your profile better with keywords.

 - Make sure to have no blank field on your profile as more detailed profile performs better.

-- Vanity Url: Make the unrelated vanity url numeric string with your own name to be more catchy and search friendly.
+- Vanity Url: Make the unrelated vanity URL numeric string with your own name to be more catchy and search friendly.

 - Add appropriate content to your profile for others who read your profession.

 - Add your simple headshot photo in your profile.
 It is good to have the same photo on all social media as it goes well in easy identification.

 2. Use Boolean operators in Search

 The Linkedin search has boolean operators in them for a more complex search with terms like OR, AND, Not.
 Take an example like you want to find an electronic engineer or a journalist, then type in ‘electronic AND engineer OR journalist’.
 For exact matches, use quotation marks on either side of particular terms and use the NOT operator to eliminate certain terms like for example “columnist” NOT “freelance writer”.
 This method of searching allows you to look for accurate profiles.